readyready15728/misc/awakemud-notes.md

 * "Phones are a more private form of communication.
 When you acquire a phone and wish to use it, you must first find the eight digit telephone numbers of the people you want to call.
 Type PHONE to see your settings."
+* Phones must be turned on to work.
 * "Type CALL (phone number) to start calling someone.
 If they answer, use TALK (message) to start talking with them.
 Type HELP PHONE for more information on settings and calls.
 Head NORTH to learn about doors and maglocks."